Chris Offutt Reveals A Family Secret In 'My Father, The Pornographer'

 So - but the goal was just to get the money to pay for their college.
 And I knew - and unfortunately they went to, you know, out-of-state, private schools so it was like - it was even more of a burden, so to speak.
 But that was my goal.
 I got the money and - to pay for their college, and I thought, OK, I think I'm going to - I need to get out.

 What happened - it's an alluring world.
+There's an intensity to what's going on.
+It's very dramatic.
+Everyone works very hard.
+People are creative.
+They're smart.
+They're diligent.
+And there's a - it's kind of cool in a lot of ways.
+And Los Angeles has, you know, good weather, great restaurants and very cool old cars.
 And I was drawn to it.
 I found myself being, you know - falling prey to its enticement.
 And there's a certain point where I thought, well, you know, I want a Jaguar, and I want a big house in the Hollywood Hills.
 Well, that's not who I am.
 And when I found myself sort of having that - harboring that desire, I thought, it's time for me to get out.